emberjs/rfcs/text/0000-router-service-computed-query-params.md

 some new functionality for serialization and deserialization would be powered by [qs](https://www.npmjs.com/package/qs) ([3.4kb (gzip+min)](https://bundlephobia.com/result?p=qs@6.7.0)) -- which would enable the setting of arrays and objects.

+Alternatively, [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) is a built-in feature of browsers, and there exists a polyfill for IE11.
+This might be lighter weight than pulling in qs.

 ## How we teach this

 Currently, query params _must_ be [specified on the controller](https://guides.emberjs.com/release/routing/query-params/):